NubeIO/rubix-ce-docs/docs/rubix-ce/services/histories.md

 To trend data points from devices and sensors, including droplets, modbus and LoRaWAN devices:

-if you have no points added please first add:
+If you have no points added please first add:
 1. A network, then
 2. A Device, and
 3. A Point